Everyone Except Haitians

 Henry Kissinger vs Jamaica: In The Words of Michael Manley

 In 1975, Cuba sent troops to Angola to help them fight against an invasion by apartheid South Africa.
-Henry Kissinger, the US Secretary of State was angry at this, so he set out to get countries to denounce Cuba’s actions.
+Henry Kissinger, the US Secretary of State, did not like this so he set out to get countries to denounce Cuba’s actions.
 Jamaica was one of these countries.

 The Not So Epic Story of Lady Musgrave Road

-In Jamaica, there is the famous Devon House.
-Basically, the story goes that Lady Musgrave, the wife of the then governor of Jamaica, was so angry at seeing Devon House, this grand mansion owned by a black man, that she authorised the building of another road, to avoid driving passed it.
-And it’s for this reason why the road is known today as Lady Musgrave’s Road.
-However, as much as the story is popular and accepted by many Jamaicans, it’s not true.
+Lady Musgrave, the then governor of Jamaica’s wife, was so angry at seeing Devon House, a mansion owned by a black man, that she authorise the building of another road, to avoid driving passed it.
+But although popular, the story is not true

 The Hosay Masssacre of 1884